Excerpts from Jim Conrad's

 Up close, Johnson Grass's flowers are elegant and being much larger than most grass flowers -- (1/5 inch, 5 mm long) -- the elegance is easy to see.
 Look at the handsome, brown, pollen-releasing anthers dangling on white, slender filaments, and the cream-colored, fuzzy stigmas issuing from flowers below:

-Most Johnson Grass plants here flowered weeks ago, so most flowers have long lost their stamens and stigmas, and now are plumb and dark, their ovaries having matured into hard, blackish grains, as shown above.
+Most Johnson Grass plants here flowered weeks ago, so most flowers have long lost their stamens and stigmas, and now are plumb and dark, their ovaries having matured into hard, blackish grains, as shown below.

 You can imagine how sparrows, finches and other seed- eating birds gravitate to these thickets, relishing the seeds.
 Johnson Grass is in the same genus, Sorghum, as the grain crop Milo, which often turns up in commercial birdfeeder seed mixes.
 I suspect that deer must eat the plant, too, since livestock readily eat Johnson Grass as a pasture grass and in hay.